Dr. Marit A. BerntsonAssociate Professor

 Research interests: political extremism; fascism; organized anti-Semitism; women in politics; anti-immigration and anti-racism movements; intimate relationships; hooking up.

-Teaching interests: Introduction to Sociology; Data Analysis; Research Methods; Social Movements; Political Sociology; Women in Politics; Politics in Art; Fads, Fashions, and Movements; Seminar.
+Teaching interests: Introduction to Sociology; Culture & Society, Data Analysis; Research Methods; Social Movements; Political Sociology; Women in Politics; Politics in Art; Fads, Fashions, and Movements; Seminar.

 2014.
 “The Impact of Peers and Perceptions on Hooking Up,” with Kristi L. Hoffman and Tracy L. Luff, College Student Affairs Journal.
 Forthcoming.